DigijEth/Procmon_system_monitor/README.md

+Note: The TUI is more complete and functional than the GUI

 # Process Monitor

 A comprehensive system and process monitoring application written in Rust with both Terminal UI (TUI) and Graphical UI (GUI) interfaces.